 The Merseyside Naturalists' Association was founded by Eric Hardy in 1938 with the aim of educating the public about natural history, protecting fauna and flora and preserving important wildlife habitats for the benefit of the public.
 We arrange regular indoor and outdoor meetings, act jointly with other organisations having similar charitable puposes and collect and collate natural history records.
 We are Registered Charity No 1039420.

-Chairman: David Bryant
+President: David Bryant

 Treasurer: Alexander Mansfield

 We hope to reply to e-mails within five working days, although there may be a longer delay during busy periods.

 Please note that the MNA does not deal with queries about wildlife in distress.
 We suggest you call the RSPCA's national 24-hour cruelty and advice line on: 0300 1234 999.
 Don't move the bird or animal, but record the exact location where you saw it.
 Try the HelpWildlife website.
 Choose the link on the left of the page for "Sick or injured wildlife" and follow the advice.

 Members of the MNA are welcome to attend our programme of field meetings throughout the Merseyside area and our coach trips further afield.
 Visitors are welcome at all meetings.
 Members and visitors attend all meetings at their own risk.

 Membership costs £5.00 a year.
 Membership subscriptions are due on January 1st each year.
 Make cheques payable to Merseyside Naturalists' Association.
 Send your cheque to the Membership Secretary, John Clegg, at 29 Barlow Lane, Kirkdale, Liverpool, L4 3QP.
 One reminder only will be sent.
 Existing members will receive a renewal form at the end of the year.

 Please notify the membership secretary of any change of address.
 If you wish to join, see the membership application form on our Join Us page.